Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 By using code to automate the process of setting up and configuring a virtual machine or container for example, you have a **fast** and **repeatable** method for replicating the process.
 So if you build a virtual environment for the development of an application, you can repeat the process of creating that VM simply by running the same code once you are ready to deploy.

-Additionaly, IaC processes increase agility.
+Additionally, IaC processes increase agility.
 Developers don't have to wait for however long the IT department needs to provision a new VM for them to do work.

 When it comes to practicing IaC in the cloud, the [Serverless Framework](https://serverless.com) is a great tool for configuring serverless architectures.
 It's a command line interface for building and deploying entire serverless applications through the use of configuration template files.
 It, along with many other services including AWS's Serverless Application Model (SAM) for example, provide a scalable and systematic solution to many of the operational complexities of multi-environment serverless architectures.
 The [Serverless Framework](https://serverless.com) is probably the most popular cloud provider agnostic framework for configuring serverless applications and supports AWS, Microsoft Azure, Google Cloud Platform, IBM OpenWhisk, and more.